skip to main content

 Cost Coverage Factors

-However, some others have taken on this cost as a risk mitigation tool as obesity is a risk factor for chronic diseases and their associated costs.
+However, some others have taken on this cost as a risk mitigation tool, as obesity is a risk factor for chronic diseases and their associated costs.
 Beyond reduced heart disease risk that comes with weight loss, there's growing evidence that these drugs yield health benefits beyond diabetes and weight loss.
 Researchers from Loyola University Chicago suggest GLP-1 and GIP drugs may provide innovative treatment strategies for opioid and alcohol use disorders.
 In a new study released by the scientific journal Addiction, there was a 40% lower rate of opioid overdose in those taking GLP-1s compared with those who didn’t take the weight-loss drugs.

 Rx Rebate Impact

 Utilization management programs can be a good way for self-insured plans that offer GLP-1 coverage to save on costs while still offering coverage.
-However, some employers have found that suppliers have withdrawn, or have threatened to withdraw, drug manufacture rebates, meaning the per-unit cost of coverage would increase dramatically.
+However, some employers have found that suppliers have withdrawn, or have threatened to withdraw, drug manufacturer rebates, meaning the per-unit cost of coverage would increase dramatically.

 GLP-1 Medicare Drug Negotiation Price List